Learning in Libraries:

 Guided Inquiry Making and Learning in

-Norman Public Schools received a National Leadership Grant for Libraries from the Institute of Library and Museum Services for a three-year research project in 2016.
+Norman Public Schools received a National Leadership Grant for Libraries from the Institute of Museum and Libraries Services for a three-year research project in 2016.
 The grant entitled Learning in Libraries: Guided Inquiry Making and Learning was funded for over $540,000.
 The project is directed by Kathryn Roots Lewis, Director of Media Services and Instructional Technology for Norman Public Schools in Norman, Oklahoma.
 Co-directors from Norman Public Schools are Dr. Shirley Simmons, Assistant Superintendent of Educational Services and Dr. Lee Nelson, Technology Integration Specialist.
 Dr. Janessa Doucette-Frederickson serves as the Grant Manager.

 The principal investigators for the project are Dr. Xun Ge, Professor, Instructional Psychology and Technology Department of Educational Psychology, Jeannine Rainbolt College of Education, The University of Oklahoma and Dr. Kyungwon Koh, Associate Professor, School of Information Sciences at the University of Illinois.